eZanmoto/dock/README.md

     args:
     - --env=PORT=8080
     - --group-add=test

     enabled:
     - local_user_group
     - nested_docker

+    # NOTE `mounts` work with "nested" Docker instances; see below for more
+    # details.
+    mounts:
+      relative/path: /inner/path
 ```

 * `args`: These `args` are passed to the underlying `docker run` command in the